Harry Männil: Early life (1920–1946)

 Harry Männil was born into an iron salesman's family on May 17, 1920, in Tallinn, Estonia, and spent his childhood in Pääsküla, Tallinn.
 He graduated from the Gustav Adolf Grammar School in 1938 and from 1939–40, studied economics at the University of Tartu and the Tallinn University of Technology.
-In the summer of 1941, during the Soviet occupation, he hid in a forest to avoid the mobilization.
-Männil joined the political police of the Estonian Self-Administration as an assistant in September 1941.
+Under the Soviet occupation, during the spring and summer of 1941, he managed nationalised real estate in the employ of the Tallinn housing administration.
+In the wake of the Nazi aggression, he hid with Miriam Lepp (a Jewish woman who was later executed under the Nazi occupation in July 1942), to escape mobilization into the Red Army, returning to Tallinn soon after its capture by the Nazis and Estonian forces on 28 August 1941.
+Männil joined the Political Police of the Estonian Self-Administration as an assistant by 4 September 1941.
+Männil was the immediate subordinate of Evald Mikson and, according to Efraim Zuroff, was promoted to senior assistant after a few months.
 He held the position until June 10, 1942, when he was fired for unknown reasons.
 This period of collaboration with the Nazi government would later lead to Männil being accused of war crimes.
 After being relieved, Männil continued his studies at the University of Tartu.

-In October 1943, he escaped to Finland when the German Security Service began to consider him politically dangerous as a student leader at the university.
-In Finland he studied business management in Helsinki.
-Männil was accused by a local police official of illegal trade in gold and valuables brought to Finland by Estonian refugees.
+In October 1943, he moved to Helsinki in Finland; he later claimed that the German Security Service had begun to consider him politically dangerous as a student leader at the university.
+In Helsinki, he studied business management.
+He was accused by a local police official of illegal trade in gold and valuables brought to Finland by Estonian refugees.
 These claims were, however, denied by Männil.

 Männil moved to Sweden in September 1944, with the intention of continuing his studies.
 He stayed at a refugee camp for a short while.
 Soon he received a residence permit to live in Stockholm and a working permit that allowed him to take a job at an archive.
 In November 1944, a complaint regarding Männil's Nazi involvement was filed at the Swedish Commission of Foreigners, and he was investigated by the Sandler Commission.
 The relative ease with which Männil received his work and residence permits raised the suspicions of the local authorities.
 In September 1945, he was fired from his job at the request of the Commission of Foreigners.
 A month later, an extension to his residence permit was declined.
 Männil was allowed to stay in Stockholm to make preparations for his emigration to Venezuela, and an extension was granted on his residence permit a short while later.
 After Männil was denied a transit visa to Britain, the Swedish authorities pressured him to leave the country.